Earn Your Ph.D. in Economics at Georgia Tech

 #1

-Best Value Public University by Princeton Review and Niche and one of Forbes' New Ivies
+Best Value Public College by the Princeton Review

-On our 400-acre campus in the middle of Atlanta, you’ll be surrounded by colleagues pushing boundaries in engineering, computing, artificial intelligence, data science, renewable energy, and other emerging technological fields.
-We work and study in the economic and cultural hub of the Southeast, a city that is quickly developing a reputation for itself as an innovation leader in the U.S.
+On our 400-acre campus in the middle of Atlanta, you’ll be surrounded by not only expert economists but colleagues pushing boundaries in engineering, computing, artificial intelligence, data science, renewable energy, and other emerging technological fields.

-Take the next step in your career and apply for your Ph.D. in Economics today!
+Take the next step in your career and apply for your Ph.D. in Economics!

 The priority admissions deadline for the Ph.D. in Economics program is Jan.
 1, and international students are encouraged to apply one month early.
-Apply here, or visit our FAQ page for more information.
+Apply via the Graduate Education website, or visit our Ph.D.
+Program of Study, FAQ, and Graduate Admissions pages for more information.